Vladimir Solovyov (TV presenter): Allegations of propaganda

 Solovyov has also spread narratives that the British were responsible for the mass killings of civilians in Bucha because the name of the city is consonant with the English word "butcher", the word used by President Biden to describe Putin, and that the poisonings of Sergei Skripal and Alexei Navalny were staged by the West as provocations to later blame Russia.
 He has also compared German Chancellor Olaf Scholz with 'his moustached idol' Adolf Hitler.

 The EUvsDisinfo project has documented 195 cases of disinformation emanating from Solovyov's programs since 2015.
 Novaya Gazeta's analysis of Solovyov's career casts doubt on his current deep commitment to the values and interests of the Putin's regime.
 At the beginning of his career, Solovyov was a respected independent journalist, but apparently, in some matters, he went on the "false trail" to keep the favor of the Russian authorities.
 For example, in 2013 he rejected the idea of annexing Crimea, warning that this could lead to an unjustified war and called the peninsula legally belonging to Ukraine.
 However, just a year later, after the annexation of Crimea by Russia, he declared: "We were bringing this day as close as we could – Crimea and Sevastopol are again part of Russia.
 Historical justice has prevailed."

+Russian dissident Aleksandr Skobov compared Solovyov to Nazi propagandist Julius Streicher, publisher of Der Stürmer, who was hanged by the Nuremberg Tribunal.